 Short Biography

-Benjamin Tassie (b.1987) is a composer, sound-artist, and researcher.
-His work investigates the ways in which historical musical instruments, tuning systems, and performance practices can be recontextualised to speak to our contemporary experiences.
-Drawing on elements of instrument design, electronics, installation, and long-form microtonal and mixed media work, Tassie’s music has been commissioned and performed by organisations and ensembles including The National Galley, Tate Britain, Nordic Affect, Zubin Kanga, Liam Byrne, and the Ligeti Quartet.
+Dr Benjamin Tassie (b.1987) is a composer, sound-artist, and researcher.
+His work interrogates the latent possibilities of historical instruments, tuning systems, and performance practices, asking how these inherited materials might be reactivated to articulate the complexities of contemporary experience.
+Incorporating instrument design, custom electronics, installation, and long-form microtonal structures, Tassie’s music reconfigures the acoustical and conceptual frameworks of Early Music, situating this practice within present-day aesthetic, social, and perceptual contexts.
+His work has been commissioned and presented by leading cultural institutions, ensembles, and soloists including The National Galley, Tate Britain, Het Orgelpark (Amsterdam), the Royal Academy of Arts, Historic Royal Palaces, the Orchestra of the Age of Enlightenment, Nordic Affect, Zubin Kanga, Liam Byrne, and the Ligeti Quartet.
 Awards include the prestigious PRS Foundation and Jerwood Arts Composers’ Fund award and an Ivor Novello Award nomination for ‘Best Sound-art’.
-He is Lecturer in Composition at Royal Birmingham Conservatoire, Programme Manager at Music in the Round, and presenter of the weekly radio show Future Classical on Resonance FM.
+He is Lecturer in Composition at Royal Birmingham Conservatoire and presenter of the weekly radio show Future Classical on Resonance FM.

 Long Biography

-Alongside his compositional practice, Tassie is Lecturer in Composition at Royal Birmingham Conservatoire where he leads a number of modules at Undergraduate and Postgraduate levels, as well as teaching composition.
-He is Programme Manager at the Sheffield-based chamber music series Music in the Round and is host of the weekly radio show Future Classical on Resonance FM in which he interviews composers about their work.
+Alongside his compositional practice, Tassie is Lecturer in Composition at Royal Birmingham Conservatoire where he is also Research and Innovation Associate on the UKRI Future Leaders Fellowship project, ‘Sonic heritage and environmental change on England’s East Coast, 1718-present.’
+He is host of the weekly radio show Future Classical on Resonance FM in which he interviews composers about their work.
 Guests have included George Benjamin, John Luther Adams, Anna Thorvaldsdottir, Cassandra Miller, Ellen Fullman, Annea Lockwood, Sarah Davachi, Jürg Frey, and Rebecca Saunders.

 Awards include a nomination for an Ivor Novello Award 2024 (Best Sound Art), the prestigious PRS Foundation and Jerwood Arts Composers’ Fund award, an Arts Council England ‘Developing Your Creative Practice’ grant, a Help Musicians UK Bursary, the British Music Collection New Voices Composer Award (2015), an Arts Foundation Fellowship nomination, and the Sound and Music Composer-Curator award.